 • Things where "as long as the info gets across, it doesn't matter how you word it".
 For example, paraphasing the important info from a nonfiction text for someone who's writing a historical novel, or translating Amazon product descriptions for someone who's selling the same items on Ebay.

 • Things where "it doesn't matter if you reword it, it just has to sound nice in the end so it'll sell".
 This is usually fiction, manga etc.

 • Things where "you have to word it exactly like how it is in the original, as closely as possible".
-This is stuff like medical texts and fiction from very fussy authors or mangaka who constantly reference lines from past and previous volumes of their manga etc.
+This is stuff like medical texts, scientific papers and fiction from very fussy authors or mangaka who constantly reference lines from past and previous volumes of their manga etc.

 For example, a lot of people are under the very mistaken impression that like every sentence ever has to have clear pronouns inserted in English so they just "guess" and add in ones that were never mentioned when translating from Japanese, because they can't think enough to realize we don't actually need to word it that way in English:

 "Because I don't want to do it/my homework"

 I can't tell you how many times I've seen mistakes in manga that simply came from stuff like this.
 30% of the time when the translator ends up inserting pronouns etc in needlessly, they end up picking the wrong one.
 As a real-life example from the manga "Golden Kamuy":